CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 * Restriction to necessary access rights:
  If possible, only as few administrators as needed should have full access.
 At the same time, only the access rights that are necessary for performing the task should be assigned.
 * Security of administration accesses:
 Administrative areas and configuration should only be accessible to authorized persons.
 The access should be possible only after an authentication, for example by a password or a PIN.
-If printers, copiers or multifunction devices are administered via a network, it must be ensured that the administrators also have to authenticate themselves for this.
+If printers, copiers or multifunction devices are administrated via a network, it must be ensured that the administrators must also authenticate themselves for this.
 If no authentication is supported on the system side, suitable substitute measures must be taken.
 * Securing the administration with remote access:
  All administration access should only take place over an encrypted channel so that no passwords or other sensitive information can be overheard.
 For example, some device types can encrypt the transmission of configuration data over HTTPS or SNMPv3.
 In this case, the unencrypted communication should be prevented, for example by deactivating the HTTP interface for the configuration.
 * Abandon unnecessary functions: